mongodb/mongo/docs/golden_data_test_framework.md

 ## Setup
 buildscripts/golden_test.py requires a one-time workstation setup.

-Note: this setup is only required to use buildscripts/golden_test.py itselfit is NOT required to just run the Golden Data tests when not using buildscripts/golden_test.py.
+Note: this setup is only required to use buildscripts/golden_test.py itself.
+It is NOT required to just run the Golden Data tests when not using buildscripts/golden_test.py.

 1. Create a yaml config file, as described by golden_test_options.idl (link TBD).